How to Choose a Patio Umbrella: A Complete Guide

-We'll explore umbrella sizes and types and highlight our top five selections.
+We'll explore umbrella types, materials, and sizes.
+We'll also highlight our top five selections.

-By the end of this post, you'll not only know how to choose your umbrella type, but you'll also be able to pick the perfect umbrella to transform any outdoor space.
+By the end of this post, you'll not only know how to choose a patio umbrella, but you'll also be able to pick the perfect umbrella to transform your outdoor space.

 First: Always Look for Form and Function